Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions / Tasks

 - **I-1.** Add the Observation.msg, package.xml and CMakeLists.txt files to your repository.
-Commit the changes that you made to generate your new message type in the shutter_track_target package.
+Commit the changes that you made to generate your new message type within the `shutter_track_target` package.

 ## Part II.
 Get Data
 Download the ROS bag [left-seq1.bag](https://drive.google.com/file/d/1AZl6zNYjEhPcag_MfPq39N-kdJJmEBIS/view?usp=sharing) from Google
 Drive.
-Then, place it inside a `data` directory within the shutter_track_target package:
+Then, place it inside a `data` directory within the `shutter_track_target` package:

 ```bash
 $ roscd shutter_track_target